yeslogic/prince-docs/docs/server-integration.md

 This chunk has a tag `ver` (all tags are three ASCII characters) followed by a space, then the length of the data expressed as a decimal number, then a newline character, then the data itself (15 bytes), then another newline (not part of the data).

-This "version" chunk is emitted by Prince when the control protocol begins and can be used to check the Prince version and confirm that communication is functioning as expected.
+This version chunk is emitted by Prince when the control protocol begins and can be used to check the Prince version and confirm that communication is functioning as expected.
 Prince will then wait for jobs to be submitted.

 If a chunk contains no data then the length is zero and the chunk ends with the newline immediately following the length.
 In fact the length itself may be omitted, making this a perfectly valid chunk: